 Small-cap stocks significantly outperformed, with the Russell 2000 jumping 2.16% to 2,484, suggesting investors are rotating into domestically-focused companies.
 This rotation pattern typically signals growing confidence in economic growth prospects and reduced concerns about global headwinds.

 Sector performance was mixed, with technology showing resilience despite Micron's decline.
-Palantir's 6.74% surge highlighted continued enthusiasm for AI-focused companies, while semiconductor concerns weighed on memory chip makers.
+Palantir's 6.74% surge highlighted continued enthusiasm for chip-focused companies, while semiconductor concerns weighed on memory chip makers.